loginid1/php-lumen-integration/README.md

  - Enter a name for your application, website or service.
  - Enter the callback URL for your application, website or service.
  - Press the **"Create"** button.
- - Copy the Application ID and Application Secret and use them to fill the `LOGINID_APPID` and `LOGINID_APPSECRET` variables respectively.
+ - Copy the Application ID and Application Secret and use them to fill the `LOGIN_APPID` and `LOGIN_APPSECRET` variables respectively.

 ```
-LOGINID_APPID=your.application.id
+LOGIN_APPID=your.application.id
-LOGINID_APPSECRET=your.application.secret
+LOGIN_APPSECRET=your.application.secret
 ```

 ## Running the project